webiny/webiny-js/README.md

 ## Deployment to the Cloud

 We use [Pulumi IaaC](https://www.pulumi.com/) to reliably deploy infrastructure and your code to the cloud.
-You can also deploy Webiny using native CloudFormation if you will, AWS SAM, or any other tool.
-Guides on those particular tools will come at a later stage, but it IS possible.
+You can also deploy Webiny using native CloudFormation if you want, AWS SAM, or any other tool.
+Guides on those particular tools will come at a later stage, but it is possible.

 ## Contributing